 More representatives than ever before, from across the respiratory community, are teaming up to understand how to improve lung health.
 That’s different to anything that has existed before.
 The five year plan looks across all areas of lung health and includes the most up-to-date best practice evidence from across the UK.
 This has not previously been available in one place.

-There are two people representing those living with a lung condition on the Taskforce, and one person representing carers.
+There are four people representing those living with a lung condition on the Taskforce, and one person representing carers.
 Taskforce member organisations, including Asthma UK, British Lung Foundation, Cystic Fibrosis Trust and Roy Castle Lung Foundation, represent and work regularly with people affected by lung disease.

 The Taskforce is owned by the members, which include the British Lung Foundation.
 In addition, the British Lung Foundation provides the secretariat: employing a policy and project manager and a Taskforce funded project co-ordinator to oversee delivery of the project; hosting the Taskforce web pages; and providing policy, public affairs and communications support.